luciocolombo/ecs-flask/README.md

 ---

-# Path B — Terraform IaC Deployment (New)
+# Path B — Terraform IaC Deployment

-The new `infra/` directory contains Terraform configuration that builds a **clean, reproducible AWS environment**.
+The `infra/` directory contains a full Terraform configuration that builds a **clean, reproducible AWS environment** from scratch.

-Current IaC resources created:
+This IaC setup provisions:

 - VPC
 - Two public subnets